sendgrid/docs/source/Classroom/Basics/Account/account_sign_up_faq.md

 {% anchor h3 %}Was my credit card charged even though I only have 100 credits per day?{% endanchor h3 %}

-If you chose a paid plan during the initial signup form, your credit card is charged and your trial period both happen right away.
+Yes.
+If you chose a paid plan during the initial signup form, your credit card is charged and your trial period begins right away.
 Complete the verification steps presented to you to unlock the full abilities of your paid account.

 {% anchor h3 %}When does the trial period begin?{% endanchor h3 %}